-- Timeline - In 2025, a substantial amount of time will be spent on research and development of a program that maintains customers' water service while remaining fiscally feasible. - After monitoring the impact of changes for one year, CBU will understand how much of the additional funds could be available for this research and development. - Plans, Partners, Public Input - CBU will continue the partnership with SCCAP on this program and have already discussed and implemented ideas for improvement.
+- o In 2025, a substantial amount of time will be spent on research and development of a program that maintains customers' water service while remaining fiscally feasible. - After monitoring the impact of changes for one year, CBU will understand how much of the additional funds could be available for this research and development.

+CBU will continue the partnership with SCCAP on this program and have already discussed and implemented ideas for improvement.